tomaskallup/c3-fzy/README.md

 ## Building

+There is a git submodule in `./lib/terminal-interface.c3l` so make sure you init submodules first.
 This repo uses the C3 build system, it can be simply ran via `c3c run`.

 ## Terminal interface